Jean-Claude Hollerich: Biography

 Since 1994, Hollerich has been a member of the Catholic student fraternity, AV Edo-Rhenania zu Tokio and of AV Rheinstein zu Köln im CV.

 On 5 October 2019, Pope Francis made him Cardinal-Priest of San Giovanni Crisostomo a Monte Sacro Alto.
 Interviewed shortly afterwards, he supported the ordination of married men to the Catholic priesthood.
 He said: "I love my celibacy, I stand by it, but I see that married deacons can preach differently than I do, and I find that in itself a wonderful addition."

 He was made a member of the Pontifical Council for Culture on 21 February 2020 and member of the Pontifical Council for Interreligious Dialogue on 8 July 2020.

 In September 2020, he suggested that the limitations placed by the COVID-19 pandemic on access to the sacraments and church instruction programs will result in a smaller Church, because those who attend for cultural reasons will have learned to live without the Church.
 He thought this only exacerbated current trends, because "this merely cultural Catholicism, cannot last over time".
 He also said he supported asking the "big questions" but hoped the anticipated German synod would recognize its obligations to the Church worldwide.
 He thought the most important question was the role of women in the Church and expressed a willingness to consider the ordination of women: "I just don't know.
 But I am open to it.
 It is clear, however, that the current situation is not enough.
 You have to see and notice that women have a say in the church."

+Hollerich said in an interview with the Croatian Catholic weekly, Glas Koncila, that while Pope Francis does not want the ordination of women, "I am a promoter of giving women more pastoral responsibility.
+And if we achieve that, then we can perhaps see if there still is a desire among women for ordination," he added.

-On 8 July 2021, Pope Francis appointed him relator general of the next synod of bishops.
+On 8 July 2021, Pope Francis appointed him relator general of the 2023 synod of bishops.